LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

   This setting allows the radio to receive DMR signals even if the Colour Code is not known.
   **But the setting does not actually disable the CC Filter**, because the hardware, HR-C6000 chip, does not support reception of DMR signals without a Colour Code being specified.
-  The functionality of the CC filter being disabled, is peformed by a software algorithm, written by Colin G4EML, where the CC value set in the HR-C6000 is changed for every DMR TS frame that is received, until the HR-C6000 reports that the CC of the Rx DMR signal is the same as the CC which has been set in the HR-C6000.
+  The functionality of the CC filter being disabled, is performed by a software algorithm, written by Colin G4EML, where the CC value set in the HR-C6000 is changed for every DMR TS frame that is received, until the HR-C6000 reports that the CC of the Rx DMR signal is the same as the CC which has been set in the HR-C6000.

-  This feature shoule **NOT** be used for normal operation, the CC match detection is slow, and can cause the DMR signals to not be received correctely until the CC is found by the algorithm.
+  This feature should **NOT** be used for normal operation, the CC match detection is slow, and can cause the DMR signals to not be received correctly until the CC is found by the algorithm.

   - Use the **Right** or **Left** arrows to enable or disable.